LeChatErrant/API-template/README.md

 > This project is fully integrated with [devops-template](https://github.com/LeChatErrant/devops-template) **(work still in progress)**, which provide a full infrastructure on Kubernetes along with its tooling

-Don't hesitate to share your improvements or to give me feedback on Discord at LeChatErrant#6074 :wink:
+Don't hesitate to share your improvements or to give me feedback on [Discord](https://discord.gg/4Djq9Qsc3e) :wink:

 # Table of contents